 High cholesterol is a risk factor for heart disease and stroke.
-Diet and other lifestyle choices are often to blame for high cholesterol.
-But sometimes medical conditions, such as a thyroid disorder, are at fault.
+Dietary and other lifestyle choices can lead to high cholesterol, but sometimes medical conditions, such as a thyroid disorder, may be involved.

-Producing too many or too few thyroid hormones increases the risk of abnormal blood cholesterol.
+Producing too many or too few thyroid hormones can increase the risk of unusual blood cholesterol levels.

-We take a closer look at the link between thyroid and cholesterol in this article.
-We also discuss some of the ways to manage cholesterol and thyroid conditions.
+This article takes a closer look at the link between the thyroid and cholesterol.
+It also discusses some of the ways to manage cholesterol and thyroid conditions.

 Thyroid hormones play a role in regulating: